 You may also notice abrasive wear on the braking piston seals.
 Environmental debris can wear out brake calipers and negatively affect their performance.
-All of these things may cause your vehicle’s brake caliper failure in the long run.
+All of these things may cause your vehicle’s brake caliper to fail in the long run.

 If you replace the worn-out one and the older one doesn’t, you need to replace it after a few months.
 That means you have to pay twice for services.
 To be honest, it is a good idea to change calipers in pairs.

-Some Commonly Asked Questions About (Brake Calipers Replacement) that People Asked: FAQs
+Some Commonly Asked Questions About (Brake Calipers Replacement) People Asked: FAQs